kubesphere/website/content/zh/docs/upgrade/devops-data-migration-upgrade.md

 ![devops-2-1-architecture](/images/docs/upgrade/devops-data-migration-upgrade/devops-2-1-architecture.png)

 In KubeSphere v2.1, the DevOps data are stored in Jenkins, while MySQL in KubeSphere stores authorization information and corresponding relations among projects, pipelines, and users.
-Frontend users make calls to the Api Gateway to get authentication from the ks-apiserver and then connect to Jenkins.
+Frontend users make calls to the Api Gateway to get authentication from ks-apiserver and then connect to Jenkins.

 Another special type is `/kapis/jenkins.kubesphere.io`, which is directly passed to Jenkins through the Api Gateway and mainly used when archive files are downloaded.